tangobreath/tangobreath.github.io/_posts/2012-02-29-a-reflection-on-learning-and-teaching-argentine-tango.md

 to the phrase?
 (Ask three people what it means, and you will get three different answers.)
 Does it mean square the pevis?
 Stay centered?
 Lift the front of the pelvis and drop the back?
 But&#8230; it just means, how could you not understand? . . .Well, to be up on your legs!
-(Can&#8217;t you feel it?).&#8221; Pp 71-72.
+(Can't you feel it?).&#8221; Pp 71-72.

-While Franklin is specifically referring to ballet, I think we can all commiserate with the feeling of a student who is dismayed because their teacher is telling them to do something (often repeating it many times over, sometimes in an exasperated tone) that doesn&#8217;t make sense to him/her.
+While Franklin is specifically referring to ballet, I think we can all commiserate with the feeling of a student who is dismayed because their teacher is telling them to do something (often repeating it many times over, sometimes in an exasperated tone) that doesn't make sense to him/her.
 Have you been there?
-Eric and I have witnessed many people, in trying to mimic other dancers or do what their teacher is telling them to do, contort their bodies in unhealthy and awkward ways.
+I have witnessed many people, in trying to mimic other dancers or do what their teacher is telling them to do, contort their bodies in unhealthy and awkward ways.